admission-intelligence/admission-intelligence-dashboard/README.md

 # Population Health Dashboard

-This Quarkus project is the dashboard for the population health system with serverless decision services.
+This Quarkus project is the dashboard for the admission intelligence hackathon.
-See (https://popluation-health.github.io/pop-health-docs/) for getting started and documentation.
+See (https://admission-intelligence.github.io/admission-intelligence-docs/) for getting started and documentation.

 ## Running the application in dev mode